 The airport handled 48.9 million passengers in 2022.
 It is the sixth busiest airport in Europe by passenger traffic in 2022.

-The expansion of Frankfurt Airport began in 2005 and includes the construction of a new landing runway and a third passenger terminal (Terminal 3), doubling the retail space at Terminals 1 and 2 to 20,000m² (completed in 2007), and providing high-speed rail services.
+The expansion of Frankfurt Airport began in 2005 and includes the construction of a fourth runway and a third passenger terminal (Terminal 3) to increase the airport’s capacity to handle up to 100 million passengers a year.
+The expansion also doubles the retail space at Terminals 1 and 2 to 20,000m² (completed in 2007) and provides high-speed rail services.